About The Practice

 Meet Our Team

-Katy Manganella, LPC, Founder of Austin City Counseling
+Katy Manganella (she/her), LPC, Founder of Austin City Counseling

 What I Want You to Know